Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Chimneys are essential for making camping stoves safe to use inside a tent.

-All stoves come with some amount of chimney pipe.
+All stoves come with some amount of flue pipe.
 However, it should be long enough to reach the stove pipe hole in your tent and extend out a safe distance away from your roof.

 Chimney damper